udaykanttiwari/expression-evaluator/README.md

 ####RUN COMMANDS

 `run.sh "2 + 3"`
+#### VERSION 0.5(take multiple operators with two multiple operands with nested bracket)

+   Our Program will accept a string expression which would have  space between operands and operators .
+    it will support operator '+','-','*','/','^'
+    It should not contain negative numbers.
+    It should not contain decimal point numbers, only integers are allowed.

 #### VERSION 0.4(take multiple operators with two multiple operands with multipair bracket)

    Our Program will accept a string expression which would have  space between operands and operators .
     it will support operator '+','-','*','/','^'
-    It should not have multiple Brackets.
+    It should not have nested Brackets.
     It should not contain negative numbers.
     It should not contain decimal point numbers, only integers are allowed.

-##### Possible BUGs
+##### known Bugs

-it don't take expression which  dont hape space between two operands like "1+4" it can't take single expression like "1"
+it don't take expression which  dont have space between two operands like "1+4" it can't take single expression like "1"